 NYC Compost Project Hosted by Big Reuse

-Big Reuse partners with the Department of Sanitation’s NYC Compost Project, a community-scaled composting network that works with 7 botanical gardens and composting nonprofits to provide New Yorkers with the knowledge, skills, and opportunities to produce and use compost.
+City Council restored funding for NYC community composting programs!
+Big Reuse will be able to continue our work as part of the city's community-scaled composting network that collaborates with botanical gardens and composting nonprofits to provide New Yorkers with the knowledge, skills, and opportunities to produce and use compost.
 Each partnering organization contributes its expertise to the network.
-Big Reuse is an operational partner for composting.

 Make compost

-Big Reuse operates 2 compost-producing sites, one in Queens and one in Brooklyn.
-The QUEENSBRIDGE SITE, under the 59th Street Bridge, is a state-of-the-art facility featuring an Aerated Static Pile system and large Gore Tex covers.
-The GOWANUS SALT LOT SITE utilizes a bay system that features electric blowers that force air in the compost piles.
-It is the largest community-based compost facility in Brooklyn.
+Big Reuse operated 2 compost-producing sites, one in Queens and one in Brooklyn.
+The QUEENSBRIDGE SITE, under the 59th Street Bridge, was a state-of-the-art facility featuring an Aerated Static Pile system and large Gore Tex covers; the Parks department pushed out Big Reuse on June 30, 2024 to make a parking lot, refusing to renew their lease despite overwhelming public support for the site remaining.
+The GOWANUS SALT LOT SITE utilized a bay system that featured electric blowers that forced air in the compost piles.
+It was the largest community-based compost facility in Brooklyn.
+With community composting funding returning, stay tuned for more updates on next steps for our composting sites.

 Collect Food Scraps

-In partnership with 75 community-drop off sites, we collect and haul food scraps to our composting sites for processing.
+In partnership with 62 community-drop off sites, we collected and hauled food scraps to our composting sites for processing.
+As of October 2024, we're reopening 13 food scrap drop off sites!
+We'll continue to provide updates as available!

 Distribute Compost